dennermiguez/Automation_projects/Automatic Report Generator/readme.md

 # Automatic Report Generator

 The objective of this code is to generate an report that contains the general information of several stores of a store chain.
 Proceed to create a ranking of all the stores.
+This project covers the topics of email automation using python, data analisys and manipulation using pandas, creating files using pathlib.

 The following steps will be covered:
 - Importing the DataBase